 - Presenting accurate (using controlled and specific protocols/ procedures), reliable, repeatable, précised, and validated data.

 - Presenting sufficient details and references so as to ease other parties to repeat the research steps or treatment written in the text.

-- Differentiating personal opinion from accurate and objective scientific statement on the basis of references.
+- Differentiating personal opinion from an accurate and objective scientific statement on the basis of references.

 - Originality and Acknowledgement of Sources: The manuscript should contain research or treatment of original nature.
 Any citation or adaptation The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted and permission has been obtained where necessary.
 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have influenced the reported work and that give the work appropriate context within the larger scholarly record.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical behavior and is unacceptable.

 - Multiple, Repetitive, or Simultaneous Publication: Multiple, repetitive, or simultaneous publication in other publications are things which are objectionable.
 The manuscript containing the same information cannot be submitted or published in other scientific periodicals.

 - Sources of Information and References: Information from personal communication such as conversations, interviews, correspondence, and discussions or activities that are confidential as a manuscript jury or grant application or research funding schemes, should not be used without written permission from the original source or author.